Dashlane password manager review 2023: Is it safe enough?

 - Software license

-You can also add blank notes and attach files and images that you want to keep secure and accessible.
-Unfortunately, Dashlane offers only paid storage that's limited to 1 GB.
-For some users this will be clearly not enough.
-Also, some of Dashlane's competitors offer much better deals when it comes to secure notes storage.
+Unfortunately, Dashlane offers only paid storage that's limited to 1 GB, while to compare, NordPass offers up to 3GB storage.
+For some users, this will clearly not be enough.
+Also, some of Dashlane's competitors offer much better deals when it comes to secure note storage.

 Share your passwords